-In work and leadership, we get into conversations about intent.
+In work, we get into conversations about intent and leadership intentions.
 Some phrases like these appear:

 “Even though what he did was wrong, his intentions were good.”